 Popular Alternatives to the NAB Credit Card

-Lastly, there is the ANZ low-rate credit card, which has a $55 annual fee (waived in the first year) and offers 0% interest on purchases for 12 months.
+Lastly, the ANZ low-rate credit card has a $55 annual fee (waived in the first year) and offers 0% interest on purchases for 12 months.

 Assuming you’re looking for a credit card with NAB, we’ve compiled some information to help you decide.
 NAB offers several different credit cards, each with unique benefits and drawbacks.
 Researching and finding the card that best suits your needs is essential.

-Now that we’ve covered the basics let’s take a closer look at NAB’s offerings.
-The NAB Classic Credit Card is their most popular option and comes with no annual fee.
+Now that we’ve covered the basics let’s look closely at NAB’s offerings.
+The NAB Classic Credit Card is their most popular option, with no annual fee.
 It offers a low-interest rate on purchases and cash advances, as well as up to 55 days interest-free on purchases.
 There’s also 24/7 customer support available should you need it.